TwelveIterationMods/balm-docs/docs/registries/creative-mode-tabs.md

 }
 ```

-You can obtain a BalmCreativeModeTabFactory either through `Balm.creativeModeTabs(MOD_ID, ModCreativeModeTabs::initialize)` or by registering your mod as a `BalmModule`.
+You can obtain a BalmCreativeModeTabRegistrar either through `Balm.creativeModeTabs(MOD_ID, ModCreativeModeTabs::initialize)` or by registering your mod as a `BalmModule`.

 #### Using an Initializer